ninagroop/ninagroop/content/home/index.md

 ![](stoolb-w.jpg "#position=relative;float=right;width=50%;margin=0 0 20px 20px;")

-We each have the power to write the story of our lives, but sometimes we get stuck.
-Our narrative gets interrupted by unexpected events, or we simply lose track of the story we want to tell.
+Every day you are writing the story of your life, but sometimes unexpected events interrupt the narrative or you forget the story is yours to tell.

-When you lose the thread of your story, sometimes you need the outside perspective a coach can bring.
+When you lose the thread of your story, you may need the outside perspective a coach can bring.

 For more than two decades as an editor, I helped uncover what authors were really trying to say, refining their thoughts and words to clarify their message.
 [As a coach](/coaching), I will help you uncover what your heart is saying and then provide you the tools to live it.